In Brasília, Governor of Pará Advocates Measures to Ensure Legal Security in Agriculture

 Helder Barbalho discussed with Minister Gleisi Hoffmann measures that guarantee the right to defense and the protection of those who produce within the law

-The Governor of Pará, Helder Barbalho, met this Wednesday (7), in Brasília (DF), with the Minister-Chief of the Secretariat for Institutional Relations, Gleisi Hoffmann, to discuss measures adopted by federal agencies that have direct impacts on agricultural production in the State.
-The meeting was attended by various leaders from Pará, including from the Senate, the Federal Chamber, and the State Legislative Assembly (Alepa), as well as mayors and presidents of rural unions.
+The Governor of Pará, Helder Barbalho, met this Wednesday (7) in Brasília (DF) with the Minister-Chief of the Secretariat for Institutional Relations, Gleisi Hoffmann, to discuss measures adopted by federal agencies that have direct impacts on agricultural production in the State.
+The meeting was attended by various leaders from Pará, including those from the Senate, the Federal Chamber, and the State Legislative Assembly (Alepa), as well as mayors and presidents of rural unions.

-Among the main points presented are the embargo of about 1,800 properties in seven municipalities, published in a notice from the Brazilian Institute of Environment and Renewable Natural Resources (Ibama), with a determination for the removal of livestock within 30 days, as well as automatic blocks in the land system (Sigef), triggered by expressions of interest regarding areas from various municipalities, by the National Foundation of Indigenous Peoples (Funai), affecting even properties that are already regularized.
+Among the main points presented are the embargo of about 1,800 properties in seven municipalities, published in a notice from the Brazilian Institute of Environment and Renewable Natural Resources (Ibama), with a determination to remove herds within 30 days, as well as automatic blocks in the land system (Sigef), triggered by expressions of interest regarding areas from various municipalities by the National Foundation of Indigenous Peoples (Funai), affecting even properties that are already regularized.

 “Our federal deputies, mayors from all regions of the State, rural unions, rural producers, councilors, all came here to present and request solutions regarding embargoes in productive areas of Pará.
 What is at stake is the right to defense and the protection of those who produce within the law,” stated Governor Helder Barbalho.